Hang Sơn Đoòng: Description

 Large stalagmites in the passage of Hang Sơn Đoòng in Vietnam: The tallest has been measured at 70 m in height.

 Large stalagmites in Hang Sơn Đoòng: This passage is said to have the greatest cross-sectional area of any cave in the world.

 The massive second doline in Hang Sơn Đoòng is so large that trees grow inside.

 Tourist activities

 In early August 2013, the first tourist group explored the cave on a guided tour at a cost of US$3,000 each.
 Permits are required to access the cave and are made available on a limited basis, from January to August.
 After August, heavy rains cause river levels to rise, making the cave largely inaccessible.
-As of 2017, only Oxalis Adventure Tours have permission to enter the cave for tourism purposes.
+Since 2017, only Oxalis Adventure Tours has permission to enter the cave for tourism purposes.

+Conservation and management

+To ensure the long-term preservation of its unique environment, Sơn Đoòng Cave is managed under a restricted-access model.
+The cave is officially closed to all tourism activities for four months each year, from September to December.
+This seasonal hiatus serves a dual purpose: ensuring visitor safety during the peak monsoon season, when subterranean river levels rise dangerously, and allowing for ecosystem restoration.
+This "rest period" enables the cave’s fragile biodiversity, particularly the flora within the dolines and the microbial life, to recover from human impact, maintaining the pristine state of the UNESCO World Heritage site.

 Development plans

 Plans were considered to build a cable car through the cave.
 The proposed system would be 10.5 km long, and cost between US$112 and $211 million.
 However, the plans were opposed by environmentalists and locals because of the damage mass tourism could cause to the cave and local environment.
 The plan was ultimately cancelled by local government.